ubiubi18/idena-IIP-draft/README.md

 # Rationale:

+Even a centralised single human player that is able to create one flip every two minutes in a row would only be able to produce flips for up to 10 identities each hour, but not for hundreds of identites at once.
+That player would need to involve more real people instead, if the task was to create flips for hundreds of delegated identities within a few hours.

-Unique people validating (semi-)unique identities are mainly involved in two session tasks: reporting and solving flips.
-Those tasks cant be centralised or automatised so far and secure idenas semi-unique identity.
-But they are only responsible for 25% of possible rewards in idenanetwork, while the other 75% of total rewards are extracted in tasks that are prone to centralisation.
+Unique people validating (semi-)unique identities are so far mainly required in two session tasks: reporting and solving flips.
+Those tasks cant be centralised or automatised and secure idenas semi-unique identity.
+No matter that they are only responsible for 25% of possible rewards in idenanetwork, while the other 75% of total rewards are extracted in tasks that are prone to centralisation.

 According to the block explorer human farms usualy produce flips in a row over the span of the whole epoch and the fastest of them use strategies like reusing flips or using story-templates to achieve that.
 Also the badest actors are most competitive to survive low marketcap, since their production costs each flip are smaller.